tigonguyen/bitbybit-infra/README.md

-# BitByBit Infrastructure
+# DailyDelta Infrastructure

-This repository manages the infrastructure and deployment configurations for BitByBit - an IT skills learning platform starting with touch typing fundamentals.
+This repository manages the infrastructure and deployment configurations for DailyDelta - an IT skills learning platform starting with touch typing fundamentals.

 ## 🚀 Quick Start for New Context Windows
 - **[PROJECT_GUIDE.md](./PROJECT_GUIDE.md)** - Essential overview for AI assistants